Get in touch

 a sip of inspiration to refresh the mind

 Sign up to an occasional(!) newsletter here.
 It's free.

 was launched in August 2013, serving 'shots' of inspiration on life skills,

 entrepreneurship, economics and personal development.

 It's a tonic to refresh the mind.

 Jana Bakunina studied Economics & Management at Oxford and worked in the City and in TV.
-She is currently consulting businesses on corporate finance.
+She currently works as an investment consultant.

 Jana is the author of